M E-MECHANICAL ENGINEERING

 3 Credits (3)

 Introduction to control of linear multi-input-multi-output (MIMO) systems.
 Topics include representation of system dynamics using the state-space model, linearization, internal and input-to-output stability, controllability, observability, optimal control, linear quadratic regulator, and observer.
-May be repeated up to 3 credits.

 Learning Outcomes